 |How to Make the Most of a Tiny Closet | Closet Organizers | Wooden Hangers | Plastic Hangers | Shoe Organizers | Clothing Racks | Carrie Underwood’s Genius Closet Hack | Open Storage Bins | TikTok’s Soda Tab Closet Hack|

 Expand Outside Your Closet

 If you have room outside of your closet, like a bare wall, use that space too.
 Hooks and rods make great places to hang clothing and accessory items.
 A couple of fancy curtain holdbacks with a curtain rod will give you a place to hang belts, ties, and scarves.
 Hooks hung at varying heights on a wall make a good place to hang shawls and cardigans.

-Also, people often feel like they need to keep all their clothes in their closet, but you don’t.
+Also, people often feel like they need to keep all their clothes in their closets, but they don’t.
 Consider storing off-season or “one-day” clothes somewhere else in your home and keeping only what you need right now in your closet.